ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 Then the new address of person '0545383F-28E7-4968-9525-11829915ED89' is '742 Evergreen Terrace, Springfield, US'
 ```

 This scenario describes functionality for moving a person from one address to another.
+The technical id is used to identify the specific person that is moving.

 The `MovingService` class that implements the functionality has a simple `MovePerson` method that retrieves a person by its id from a repository and sets the new address.